 “Well, this is going to hurt now, isn’t it?”
 Almost every new mother has the same thought once their baby’s first few teeth come in.
 The truth is that no, a nursing baby whose teeth are coming in doesn’t hurt – as long as they’re latched on properly.
 Of course, the truth is that a child that’s not latched on is going to do a number on your nipple whether he or she has teeth or not.

 It’s all in the positioning.
 When your baby is latched on to your breast properly, it’s physically impossible for him or her to bite you – your nipple is protected by the baby’s gums and tongue.
 However, if your child shifts positions while you’re breastfeeding them – possibly because they’re uncomfortable because they’re teething – this can lead to some discomfort or even pain from biting.

 Tooth Decay Can Happen to Breastfed Babes

 Once your baby begins developing teeth, this means that you’ll have to provide those teeth extra care while breastfeeding.
-In fact, it doesn’t matter if you breastfeed directly, if you pump and fill a bottle, or if you bottle feed from formula – new teeth need to be taken care of to prevent oral issues such as baby-bottle tooth decay (BBTD).
+In fact, it doesn’t matter if you breastfeed directly, if you pump and fill a bottle, or if you bottle feed from the formula – new teeth need to be taken care of to prevent oral issues such as baby-bottle tooth decay (BBTD).

 Breastmilk in itself doesn’t promote BBTD.
 However, baby-bottle tooth decay can occur when new baby teeth are habitually exposed to any liquid besides water.
-If your child typically falls asleep while nursing – and he or she falls asleep with breastmilk still in their mouths – this puts them at risk for BBTD as much as if they’re bottle-fed before bed.
+If your child typically falls asleep while nursing – and he or she falls asleep with breastmilk still in their mouth – this puts them at risk for BBTD as much as if they’re bottle-fed before bed.
 Removing your breast from your baby’s mouth if he or she falls asleep nursing is more than enough to help prevent BBTD.